Skip to main content

 6. AI uses the results to complete your original request

-All of this communication happens through JSON messages - which means it’s human-readable, debuggable, and language-agnostic.
+All of this communication happens through JSON-RPC messages (a simple, standardized format) - which means it’s human-readable, debuggable, and language-agnostic.
 You can build MCP servers in Python, JavaScript, Go, Rust, or whatever language you prefer.

 Real-World Analogies That Actually Make Sense